The Gambia Travel Advice

 The Gambia is reasonably stable, the present Government seized power in a coup in 1994.
-The President, Mr Jammeh, is well known for expressing bizarre views.
+The President, Mr Jammeh, is well-known for expressing bizarre views.
 In 2007, he claimed that he could cure AIDS with a herbal concoction - a view condemned by health experts.

 In January 2017, a state of emergency was declared by Gambian President Yahya Jammeh, who refused to hand over power to opposition leader Adama Barrow, who won the general election in 2016.
 Many Gambians fled the country over the border to Senegal to escape a possible conflict but are now slowly returning.
 Former President Yahya Jammeh has now left the country.

 As with many countries, The Gambia does have an issue with petty crime and scams.
 General security travel advice is to please be very aware of this in and around hotels and areas with high populations of tourists.
 Avoid carrying large sums of cash and having expensive jewellery on display.
 Western tourists are thought to be high-priority pickpocket targets because of their perceived wealth and thieves know that they often carry around valuables and cash during the day.

 Demonstrations took place in April and May 2016 in Banjul.
 Political demonstrations can sometimes turn violent, and tourists in the Gambia have been known to get caught up in the violence.
 Avoid large public gatherings and monitor the local media.
 It is also advised that you avoid discussing politically sensitive topics in public.

 Muggings involving tourists are increasing, the theft of passports and other valuables from hotel rooms has also peaked.
 The best travel advice for the Gambia is, bo not take valuables or large sums of money to the beach especially.
 Take particular care when visiting isolated beaches and markets.
 You may want to consider making a copy of your passport or ID which you can carry on you, and leave your important documents at home.